subu2003/Exploring-NLTK-Package/README.md

 # Exploring-NLTK-Package
-In this I have explored the NLTK package explored and performed  the followings using the data-
+In this I have explored the NLTK package explored and performed  the followings using the data- 1.Raw corpus
-- Raw corpus
--POS tagged
+2. POS tagged
-• Parsed
+3. Parsed
-• Multilingual aligned
+4. Multilingual aligned
-• Spoken language
+5. Spoken language
 • Semantic tagged
 • Word segmentation
 • Sentence segmentation